n1koo/cloju-cv/README.md

 You will need [Leiningen][2] 1.7.0 or above installed.

-Your cv should be in the same directory as where you are running the app from (and named cv.json).
+Your cv and twitter_cred paths should be configured in the cloju-cv.properties -file.
 Repository contains mine for reference.

-For the twitter-integration to work you need to also have a twitter_cred.json file in the same directory.

 Example twitter_cred.json: